SamanthaBarfoot/food-incentive-analysis/README.md

 ## Statement on LLM usage

 Some LLMs were used in this paper and code.
-Transcripts from chatGPT can be found in `inputs/LLM`
+Transcripts from ChatGPT can be found in `inputs/LLM`